JonasAlfredsson/ansible-role-fstab_mounts/README.md

 # Usage

-There are four "types" of mounts which can be managed with this role, and they will all have their own section that explains how to properly configure them.
+There are five "types" of mounts which can be managed with this role, and they will all have their own section that explains how to properly configure them.
 However, the only section that is required to be completed is the "[boot mounts](#boot-mounts)" one, since otherwise you may end up in a state